The first two Awards were given to Elizabeth David and Rosemary Hume for their outstanding contribution in the field of food and cooking.

 WINE, DRINKS and BEVERAGES

 For the winner of each category there will be an award of £2000 and also £200 for each short-listed book.
-In addition there will be an award of £1500 in honour of John Avery and the Special Commendation Award of £1000.
+In addition there will be an award of £1500 in honour of John Avery and the Special Commendation Award of £1500 - both of these are at the discretion of the judges.

 The main criteria against which the works are judged are: